pact-foundation/pact-jvm/provider/gradle/README.md

 ```

 Using the generic selector:

+**NOTE: Generic Tag selectors are deprecated in favor of the more specific selectors (branches/tags/environments etc.)**

 * With just the tag name, returns all versions with the specified tag.
 * With latest, returns the latest version for each consumer with the specified tag.